pzhaojohnson/rnacanvas.draw.bases.outlines/README.md

 // the base to outline
 var b = Nucleobase.create('G');

-// the DOM node corresponding to the base outline var circle = document.createElementNS('http://www.w3.org/2000/svg', 'circle');
+// the DOM node that will correspond to the base outline var circle = document.createElementNS('http://www.w3.org/2000/svg', 'circle');

 var bo = new BaseOutline(domNode, owner);